Day-by-Day / October 26, 1805

 Refuge at Fort Rock

-Fort Rock, The Dalles, OR Men are sent out to hunt and gather pine pitch to seal the leaking canoes.
+At Fort Rock in present The Dalles, Oregon, men are sent out to hunt and gather pine pitch to seal the leaking dugout canoes.
 Two chiefs and fifteen warriors cross the river to visit and share food, and Clark enjoys fresh steelhead cooked in bear oil.
+They are given peace medals and other gifts, and York dances to the fiddle “which pleased them much”.
 The fleas are bothersome.

 Refuge at Fort Rock